wecodemore/wpstarter/docs/03-WordPress-Integration.md

 }
 ```

+#### WP_HOME

+This is not a WP Starter variable, but a standard WordPress configuration constants.

+However, differently from WordPress, WP Starter will always make sure it is set.

+If no environment variable with that name is found, WP Starter will calculate the home URL by looking at server variables, defaulting to `"localhost"` if even server variables are not found.

+This might be fine in many cases, but setting `WP_HOME` is recommended to avoid issues and avoid calculation of the home URL at every request.

 #### WP_ADMIN_COLOR

 `WP_ADMIN_COLOR` environment variable will make WP Starter add a filter in the generated `wp-config.php` that will force WordPress dashboard to a specific admin color scheme, overriding the user setting.